UFM Enterprise Appliance OS Upgrade

 In case the Standby node is unavailable, the upgrade can be run on the Master node only, however, some additional steps will be required after the appliance is upgraded.

-[On the Master Node]: Copy and extract the OMU tar file to a temporary directory (Refer to UFM Enterprise Appliance Software Upgrade).
+In case a secure boot certificate needs to be updated/installed, the script will stop execution and request the user to install the secure-boot certificate, secure-boot does not have to be active (although it is highly recommended), but the certificate must be installed/updated by the user before proceeding to the upgrade.

+The upgrade script will verify that the certificate is up to date and will stop execution if it needs to be installed/updated (this happens at the start of the script)

-[On the Standby Node]: Copy and extract the OMU tar file to a temporary directory (Refer to UFM Enterprise Appliance Software Upgrade).
+[On the stand-by Node]: Copy and extract the OMU tar file to a temporary directory.

 System reboot is mandatory once the upgrade procedure is completed.
 The -r flag can be used to automatically reboot the server.

-The --appliance-sw-upgrade flag can be supplied to upgrade the UFM Enterprise Appliance SW as well.
-It is not upgraded by default.
+The flag CAN NOT !!! be supplied to upgrade the UFM Enterprise Appliance SW.

+The -y flag can be supplied to skip user questions (the flag does not automatically reboot the server on its own.
+For auto reboot, combine with the -r flag).

-In the following example the server auro reboots once the upgrade procedure is completed:
+In the following example the server auto reboots once the upgrade procedure is completed:

-Example with the --appliance-sw-upgrade flag.
-The UFM Enterprise Appliance SW is also upgraded.

 After the reboot procedure is complete, a systemd service (ufm-os-firstboot.service) runs the remainder of the upgrade procedure.
 Once completed, a message is prompted to all open terminals including the status: